 These three photographs of my mother’s sister, my aunt Mary Vee were taken in and around 1938.
 The first two have been colorized, and not very well either.
 What was happening in my aunt’s life then?
-She was 18 years old and had graduated from Eastern High School and was attending business college, where she won a prize for certificate for her speed and accuracy.
+She was 18 years old and had graduated from Eastern High School and was attending business college, where she won a certificate for her speed and accuracy.
 After completing the program there, she worked for awhile at her uncle Jim McCall’s Newspaper.
 Later some friends of my grandparents from Montgomery helped her get a job at the City County Building as a secretary, where she worked for many years.
 Some years ago, Mary Vee talked with her daughter about her experience working at the paper.

 “… her job was to read all these articles to Cousin Jim McCall, since he was blind.
 From what she read to him, he would formulate his editorial articles.
 She said he had a braille typewriter.
 She said she learned so much, just reading to him and talking to him about various topics.
 Mom said he was a wealth of information and he knew a lot about everything.
 She started working for them when she was 16 and continued every summer until she graduated from College.
 At that time, she said, it was due to a letter of recommendation from Uncle Jim that she landed the County job.”